Is there anything more satisfying than an end of summer get-together under the stars sharing stories and a farm to table meal?

 ¾ teaspoon dried lemon balm

-Instructions to make Citronella Lemon Bowl Candles
+How to Make DIY Citronella Lemon Bowl Candles

 Slice each lemon in half and carefully hollow out with a paring knife and spoon to create lemon bowls.
 Cut wood wicks to size for each lemon bowl and set aside.

 Fill a large saucepan with about 2 inches of water and place it on the stove to heat.
-Place soy wax flakes in a metal candle, pouring pitcher and set inside the large sauce pan.
+Place soy wax flakes in a metal candle pouring pitcher and set inside the large sauce pan.
 Whisk often and heat until melted using the double broiler method.
 Remove from heat immediately to avoid wax becoming too hot.

 While cooling, spoon a small amount of melted wax into the center of a prepared lemon bowl.
 Place a wood wick into the hot wax and hold until stable (about 10 seconds).
 Repeat for each lemon bowl.
 Let wax cool to 120°F to 125°F before adding essential oils.
 Then, add lemongrass and citronella essential oils to the melted wax in your candle pitcher.
 Slowly swirl or quickly whisk to blend essential oils into the candle wax.
 Next, carefully pour wax into each lemon bowl, while avoiding the top of the wood wicks.
 Last, top each citronella lemon bowl candle with an eighth a teaspoon of lemon balm before wax cools.
 Let stand 30 minutes to 1 hour or until wax is hard and white.
 Want more green recipes for home and beauty?
 Grab your copy of my Beginners Guide to Natural Living Book free!